 You can also embed flash games into Excel (like Super Mario, Angry Birds or whatever) But I count them off as they are not built with VBA.

 7. You can use Excel for educational purposes with interactive features

-One example comes to my mind is this spreadsheet, guys from San Francisco have prepared:
+One example that comes to my mind is this spreadsheet, guys from San Francisco have prepared:

 I haven’t tried it myself but an Excel tutorial in Excel.
 Liked the idea!

-Another similar interactive Excel learning tool is hotkeyexcel.com:
+Another similar interactive Excel learning tool is from Keyskillset:

 Actually, this is not completely in Excel and works as separate software but I liked how they combine the Excel training with gamification features.

 Quizzes are good tools for interactive learning and you can prepare in Excel as well.
 A quizmaster template from indzara.com: